 Manufacturer model number is sometimes placed in the same field as the manufacturer package code, with the two values separated by a slash.
 For example, the model number field in the DMS system may contain the value "309A/1LT" where "309A" is the model number and "1LT" is actually a package code.
 It can be important to take this into consideration when using model numbers for decoding.
 If you're using DataOne's VIN Decoder version 7, you don't have to worry about this, as our decoder API handles cases where both codes are submitted in the same field.

 A vehicle's trim is often available for both new and used vehicles, and using it can greatly improve your single-style matching percentage, especially when model number and package code are not available.
 Many vehicles have external badging that indicate the trim level (for example, "535xi" on the back of a BMW), so if your business collects vehicle data manually, it may be helpful to ensure trim is being recorded whenever available.
 Using trim alone raises the single-style matching percentage for model year 2012 VIN patterns from roughly 70% with VIN alone to 85% with VIN + Trim.
 With VIN, Trim, and Manufacturer Model Number, the match percentage rises above 96%.

 Manufacturer Package Code

 In addition to manufacturer model number, package code, and trim badging, many other datapoints from the DMS can be useful in determining a unique style, including wheelbase, bed length, transmission type, option codes, and equipment descriptions.
-Version 7 of our VIN Decoder API is equipped to take any data you have in the DMS as input and consider it in the VIN decoding process, meaning all you have to do is plug in the data and submit your request.
-For more information about VIN Decoder 7, see our VIN Decoder product page.
+Our VIN Decoder API is equipped to take any data you have available from the DMS or dealer inventory feed as input and consider it in the VIN decoding process, meaning all you have to do is plug in the data and submit your request.
+For more information about our VIN Decoder API, to sign up for a free trial, or to decode a VIN for free with no strings attached, click on the following link to our VIN Decoder product page.